13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 What is Suqian famous for?

-• Birthplace of Xiang Yu, the Overlord of Western Chu
+• The birthplace of Xiang Yu, the Overlord of Western Chu

-• Historic stopover for Emperor Qianlong’s southern tours
+• Serving as a stopover for Emperor Qianlong’s southern tours

 Final Travel Tips for Suqian